emichael/dslabs/labs/lab1-clientserver/README.md

 it into an `Application` capable of guaranteeing at-most-once execution of `AMOCommand`s.
-As the provided code indicates, it should reject any `Command`s that are not `AMOCommand`s (though, `executeReadOnly` allows callers to optionally execute non-AMO reads, which you might find useful in later labs).
+As the provided code indicates, it should reject any `Command`s that are not `AMOCommand`s (though, `executeReadOnly` allows callers to optionally execute non-AMO reads, which you will find useful in later labs).

 Some steps that may be needed: wrap the provided `Application` in the constructor in an `AMOApplication` (and perhaps changing the corresponding